 And there they are.
 To be honest, these are all pretty simple points – not very groundbreaking or revolutionary at all!
 But all these plus ample advance planning time really do make a world of difference when it comes to a venture like NaNoWriMo.
 And of course, your story, your characters and your world rules may well change during the course of your writing – they certainly did for me, with some big ol' plot revelations and new ideas only dawning on me halfway during the month.
 But having a structure you can work off and pre-establishing even some of the above can really make for a much smoother ride all around, especially when time is not on your side.

 If you have your own methods you like to employ when it comes to story planning, leave a comment and let me know!
 I'd love to hear about it.
-And as always, if you'd like to see the fruits of my labour, you can get your own physical or digital edition of No More Heroes from this website (where you can get some bonus wallpapers with your purchase) or get it from Amazon or Kobo.
+And as always, if you'd like to see the fruits of my labour, you can get your own physical or digital edition of No More Heroes from Amazon or Kobo.
 In the meantime, all the best to all your NaNo'ers, old-hands and novices alike, and I hope you all have a good October and a productive NaNoWriMo to come! : )

 No More Heroes